formlio/forml/docs/workflow/index.rst

     flow = LabelExtractor(column='foo') >> NaNImputer() >> RFC(max_depth=3)

-The typically counterintuitive feature of any DAG-based frameworks is that execution of these expressions *builds* a DAG rather than *performing* the actual processing functions (which happens separately in a completely different context).
+The typically counter-intuitive feature of any DAG-based frameworks is that execution of these expressions *builds* a DAG rather than *performing* the actual processing functions (which happens separately in a completely different context).